zeewank/zee-subtitle-translator/zee-subtitle-translator/FAQ.md

 - Only subtitle text is sent to translation API
 - No personal data collected
 - No tracking or analytics
+- Open source - you can review the code

 ### Q: Can Google/DeepL see my subtitles?